 Super Sweet Potato Nachoes:

 This Sweet Potato Nachoes recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
-You will love these sweet potato nachoes!
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
+You will love these sweet potato nachos!

 Sweet Potato Nachos

 Yield 4 Servings

 - 1-2 large sweet potatoes

 - 1 tbsp of grass-fed butter or coconut oil

 - 2 large handfuls of organic spinach